m9brady/eodms-api-client/README.md

 - [ ] blindly order (no metadata fetching, just order whatever is returned by query)
 - [ ] add support for other collections (RS2, RS1, PlanetScope first)
 - [ ] add multi-select functionality for supported collection arguments
+- [ ] allow for collection switching for an existing EodmsAPI instance (must re-evaluate params and rebuild search_url)
 - [ ] readthedocs documentation?